The 5 Best POS Systems for Small Businesses in Canada

 • Low transaction fees

-Clover is the best EPOS system for small businesses seeking professional hardware that can handle any environment, from retail stores to coffee shops and restaurants.
+Clover is the best POS system for small businesses seeking professional hardware that can handle any environment, from retail stores to coffee shops and restaurants.

 Clover’s unified cloud-based system can be used to track inventory, profits, and employee performance across multiple locations.
 We also found it quite easy to use, despite its advanced features such as stock alerts and profit tracking.

-The system is, however, missing a key tool for restaurants.
+The Clover POS system is missing a key tool for restaurants.
 It has no automated tip sharing, a feature you can get with Toast.
 Additionally, Clover’s opaque pricing can understandably put some small business owners off.

 Clover used to advertise its pricing for Canada, but now only does so for the US market.
 Based on the US prices, we’d say it’s in the same range as Toast, so, on the expensive side.
 To offset this, Clover has cheap processing fees, around 1.0% + 10¢ per transaction, far less than SpotOn or Square’s fees.